 And the main problems arise when you think about your Shopify POS inventory management.
 But, we’ll get to that later.

-PRO TIP: If you’re just starting out with your product-making business then it’s a good idea to start saving and tracking your products and materials.
+PRO TIP: If you’re just starting out with your manufacturing business then it’s a good idea to start saving and tracking your products and materials.
 Check out our free small business inventory spreadsheet template so you can get started on your inventory management journey.

 Shopify POS Hardware

 There is some awesome software out there to help you up your Shopify inventory management game, but everything starts with having the right hardware to keep sales operations running smoothly.

 So, your customer is browsing your wonderful wares at the craft fair and comes across an item of choice.
 They gracefully pick the product up and bring it to you with a wide smile of glee.